Disney raises prices and prioritizes visitors who spend more in parks

 Disney’s “Cabin”

-The parks’ dynamics have changed so much that a parallel industry is growing among the wealthier and less patient Brazilian tourists.
-An acquaintance who was recently at Disney paid $700 a day for a guide to take care of all the details at the parks.
+The dynamics of the parks have changed so much that a parallel industry is growing among the wealthier and less patient Brazilian tourists.
+An acquaintance who was recently at Disney paid US$ 700 (R$ 3.6 thousand) a day for a guide to take care of all the “details” in the parks and organize the day of the visit.

-By the logic of this friend, who was traveling with his wife and two children, when you already spend more than R$ 2,500 just on tickets in a single day, and another R$ 1,000 for lunch at a good Disney restaurant, suffering queuing for R$4000 makes no sense.
+By the logic of this friend, who was traveling with his wife and two children, when you already spend more than R$ 2,500 just on tickets in a single day, and another R$ 1,000 for lunch at a good Disney restaurant, suffering in the queues because of R$ 4000 makes no sense.
 Obviously, this is the ideal customer for Disney.
 The longer he is in the park and the fewer lines he faces, the more he will spend.

-In a way, the Brazilian elite recreated the concept of a box at Disney.
+In a way, the Brazilian elite (and other countries) recreated the concept of a box at Disney.
 Those who can afford it hire experts at a premium to create “differentiated” experiences.

 Who is not enjoying this are the Americans who assiduously attend the park.
-The crowd that bought annual passes and could visit all the parks is irate.
+The crowd that bought annual passes and could visit all the parks frequently is irate.
 Passes are increasingly limited and restrictive.
-When I went to the Disney store last week at Disney Springs, an employee politely explained to me that passes were much more limited and expensive than in the past.
+When I went to the Disney store a few days ago at Disney Springs, an employee politely explained to me that passes were much more limited and expensive than in the past.

-When new annual pass sales resumed in September 2021 after a pandemic-related lull, prices increased while perks like PhotoPass and water park access were removed from the main tiers and reintroduced as $99 add-ons.
+When new annual pass sales resumed in September 2021 after a pandemic-related pause, prices increased while perks like PhotoPass and water park access were removed from core plans and reintroduced as $99 add-ons.
 Annual pass values rose by 55% in 2021.
-The annual pass for non-Florida residents has risen to about $1,400 a year.
+The annual pass for non-Florida residents has risen to about $1,400 per year per person.
 Detail, passes sold out in 3 months and sales were suspended in November 2021.

-Detail: The only annual pass available at the Disney store is the Pixie Dust, for US$ 399.
-But there’s a catch, as it doesn’t allow visits on weekends, holidays and school holidays, which makes it practically impossible for a family to attend. the park if you don’t want your children to miss school.
+Now, the only annual pass available at Disney is the Pixie Dust, exclusive to Florida residents, which costs US$399.
+It’s practically impossible for a family to go to the park if they don’t want their children to miss school.
 The group’s resorts have also raised prices considerably.

 Sought by the column, Disney did not comment.